Syed-Hamza-Zahir/Prima/README.md

 ```bash
 minikube service --url your-api-service
 ```
-Check connectivity as so or use the 'k8s-create-user.py':
+Check connectivity as so, or use the 'k8s-create-user.py':
 ```bash
 curl http://127.0.0.1:59219/api/users
 ```

-## TODO:
-## NExt, we wait to filesystem between the pods to be in sync. for this create a folder /data/minikube/ in the minikube container

 ## Create a Persistent Volume (PV):
 Define a Persistent Volume that represents the physical storage.
 For SQLite databases, a ReadWriteOnce access mode might be appropriate.